ganeti/ganeti/doc/admin.rst

   this node's hardware resources; it runs on all nodes which are in a cluster
-- the :command:`ganeti-confd` daemon (Ganeti 2.1+) which runs on all nodes, but is only functional on master candidate nodes
+- the :command:`ganeti-confd` daemon (Ganeti 2.1+) which runs on all nodes, but is only functional on master candidate nodes; this daemon can be disabled at configuration time if you don't need its functionality
 - the :command:`ganeti-rapi` daemon which runs on the master node and offers an HTTP-based API for the cluster
 - the :command:`ganeti-masterd` daemon which runs on the master node and